cfabianski/cfabianski.github.io/_posts/2014-05-24-how-we-migrated-from-globalize-to-hstore-translate.md

 => #<Post id: 2, created_at: "2014-05-25 17:39:42", updated_at: "2014-05-25 17:39:42">
 {% endhighlight %}

-(Notice that this is generating 3 `INSERT`s for a single record)
+(Notice that this was generating 3 `INSERT`s for a single record)

 ### Update

-If we want to update the translations, the gems handle that for us as well:
+If we wanted to update the translations, the gems handled that for us as well:

 {% highlight ruby %}
   post.title_fr = "Mon titre français"